carine-h/carine-h.github.io/posts/blog_9.md

 (In the interest of being fully transparent about my mistake, I've kept my [original prediction](https://carine-h.github.io/posts/blog_8.html) post up with an updated disclaimer at the bottom.
 The botched code is also still available along with the corrected code used for today's assessment (see my [github](https://github.com/carine-h)).
 If you have any more questions about the mistake or my correction, feel free to email me at cmhajjar@college.harvard.edu.
 Going forward, I will only be referring to my updated prediction and will denote this in each plot using my corrected prediction data by noting it's "corrected.")

 ### How I Stacked Up With the Election's Outcome
 My prediction, though updated and corrected, still did not capture the true outcome of the election.
+I overpredicted Biden's margin of victory, misrepresenting an election that turned out to be rather close.
 As of November 22nd, 2020, President Elect Biden has **306** electoral votes with a popular vote share of 51.1% and President Trump has **232** electoral votes with a popular vote share of 47.2%, indicating a decisive Biden victory.

 So how exactly did I build my prediction?

 My model was a weighted ensemble that combined a fundamentals model, a demographic model, and a polls model.
 The fundamentals and demographics model had 25% weights, each, while the polls model had a 50% weight, making this a **poll-heavy** predictive model.
 Below are the variables for each of the ensemble components:
-- Fundamentals: annual state GDP growth and incumbency
+- Fundamentals: average annual state GDP growth and incumbency (I used quarter 2 GDP growth for 2020 due to limited data availability)
-- Demographics: state-by-state demographic changes in the Black, Hispanic, Asian, and White state populations
+- Demographics: state-by-state demographic changes from in the Black, Hispanic, Asian, and White state populations (holding the demographic changes among gender and age as 0 between 2018 and 2020 due to lack of data)
-- Polls: state-by-state presidential polls from 1972 onward
+- Polls: state-by-state presidential polls from 1972 onward, taking the average of polls up to 10 weeks away from the election

 I chose a poll-heavy model for a variety of reasons.
 First and foremost, I felt that fundamentals, a traditionally robust predictor of elections, would be less useful this time around.
 The economy, for instance, has gone into an unusual shock from the COVID crisis.
 Incumbency is also different this time around - there has never been such a polarizing president as Donald Trump.
 Therefore, I was weary to place heavy weight on fundamentals during such a singular election.
 I also only placed 25% of the ensemble weight on demographics because I did not want to generalize that demographic groups vote as a monolith.
 Moreover, I only factored in Black, White, Hispanic, and Asian groups (due to data availability) and did not want to throw the model off with a rather simplistic view of the country's makeup.